dna-storage/BINND/docs/using_the_script.md

 ### Paths

 The script defines key directories for data, model checkpoints, and logs.
-These are relative to your `ROOT_DIR` (the project's main directory).

 - **`data_dir`**: Location of your input dataset.
     - **Expected Structure:** This directory should contain the following CSV files: